openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-relationalStore-sys.md

 ## RdbStore

 Provides APIs for managing data in an RDB store.
-Before using the APIs of this class, use [executeSql](js-apis-data-relationalStore.md#executesql) to initialize the database table structure and related data.
+Before using the **RdbStore** APIs, use [executeSql](js-apis-data-relationalStore.md#executesql) to initialize the database table structure and related data.

 ### update